Summation formulae for quadrics: Local integrals

 For $ t\in F$ one has

 Moreover

 \end{proof}

-This transform plays key role in the proof of our global theorem, see Lemma \ref{lem:break} below.
-It is also important because it is what allows us to view $\mathcal{S}(X_i(F))$ as a representation of $\mathrm{GO}_{V_{i+1}}(F)$, not just $\mathrm{GO}_{V_i}(F)$ as we now explain.
+The transform $\mathcal{F}_2$ plays key role in the proof of Theorem \ref{thm:main}, see Lemma \ref{lem:break} below.
+It is also important because it is what allows us to view $\mathcal{S}(X_i(F))$ as a representation of $\mathrm{GO}_{V_{i+1}}(F)$, not just $\mathrm{GO}_{V_i}(F),$ as we now explain.
 By Lemma \ref{lem:F2:equiv} the isomorphism \eqref{F2} yields an isomorphism

 We have an action